gbmhunter/blog/content/posts/updates/2015/03-07-a-new-way-of-displaying-child-pages-is-coming.md

 - mega menu
 - parent pages
 - plugins
-- sb child list
+- SB Child List
 - website design
-- wordpress
+- Wordpress
 ---

 With this site getting rather large (536 published pages as of March 2015), and being designed in a hierarchical manner (i.e. predominately using Wordpress _Pages_ rather than _Posts_), it was becoming harder and harder to manage the navigation in a user friendly way.